vpdiogo/custocalc/README.md

 Create a directorie to the project:

 ```
-mkdir falemais-project
+mkdir custocalc-project
 ```

-Inside 'falemais-project', install a virtual environment and initialize it:
+Inside 'custocalc-project', install a virtual environment and initialize it:

 Lunix or Mac
 ```